 Other tools can also be availed by the enterprises, which help in proper implementation and integration of these security features, thus making it simpler for them to actively deploy multi-factor authentication as long as they only have even the mobile devices.
 Small enterprises can seek assistance from the cloud storage providers to actively pursue security measures, so that cloud storage security is achieved as well as regulatory compliance is met.

-Cloud Storage Security for All Businesses
+Cloud Storage Security Solutions

 All businesses, irrespective of being big or small, should actively pursue matters of data protection when they store their sensitive data in the cloud.
 Some controls already come attached to the cloud provider services when they avail of the cloud storage facility.
 But, in addition to the data security and access controls, small enterprises need to look into security monitoring and alerting systems.
 Nevertheless, a robust and dedicated staff focused on cloud security is essential else the account hijacking and other cyber attacks may go unnoticed right through their noses.